Mofeoluwa/Text-Classification-of-Amazon-Reviews/README.md

 # Text-Classification-of-Amazon-Reviews
 This is a Natural Language Processing class project that focuses on text categorization and sentiment analysis in Amazon reviews.

+The Data set used contains 25000 enteries of reviews from Amazon's website.

 -Read the content of the `AmazonReviews.csv` into a dataframe called `reviews_df`

 -Preprocess the `reviews_df` dataframe to prepare it for the following questions.
 Your preprocessing must include the following: